iremserraygz/Solvex/README.md

 **Solvex is a comprehensive web application developed with modern technologies, designed to simplify the exam creation, management, and evaluation processes for instructors, while offering students a fair and user-friendly online examination experience.**

-This project was developed as a final year project for the [Your Department Name] Department at [Your University Name].
+This project was developed as a final year project for the software engineering Department.

 ---